How to Decide Between Website Redesign Versus Website Update

 - Too-small or low-quality images

 While design elements are an essential part of having an engaging website, don’t forget about the content.
 Outdated content will make your business seem outdated as well; it is as simple as that!
-As you consider website redesign versus website update make sure to keep your content in mind!
+As you consider website redesign versus website update be sure to keep your content in mind!

 59% of consumers globally would instead engage with beautifully designed content as opposed to simply designed —even when short on time.Adobe